 as Designated Market Areas.

-The answer is that both mapping systems are effective
+Both mapping systems are effective

-marketing tools for creating successful ad campaigns.
+for creating successful ad campaigns.

 market boundaries and are practically identical